Ambridge, Pennsylvania: History

 The town is near the location of Legionville, the training camp for General "Mad" Anthony Wayne's Legion of the United States.
 Wayne's was the first attempt to provide basic training for regular U.S. Army recruits and Legionville was the first facility established expressly for this purpose.
 The Harmony Society first settled the area in the early 19th century, founding the village of "Ökonomie" or Economy in 1824.
 Although initially successful, accumulating significant landholdings, the sect went into decline.
 By the end of the 19th century, only a few Harmonists remained.
-The Society was dissolved and its vast real estate holdings sold, much of it to the American Bridge Company, who subsequently enlarged the town and incorporated it as Ambridge in 1905.
+The society was dissolved and its vast real estate holdings sold, much of it to the American Bridge Company, who subsequently enlarged the town and incorporated it as Ambridge in 1905.

 American Bridge attracted thousands of immigrants who came to fulfill their dreams of work, freedom, and peace.
 The steel mills became the focal point of the town.
 Most of the employees were relatives of relatives and the small town grew, with wards separating the town into ethnic sections.
 In addition, many of the ethnicities had their own church, club, and musical group that sought to give immigrants a familiar place to be as well as to preserve their culture.
-Many were from Eastern and Southern Europe including Italian, Greek, Slovak, Croatian, Ukrainian, Polish, Slovene, and Carpartho-Rusyn, to name a few.
+Many were from Eastern and Southern Europe including Italian, Greek, Slovak, Croatian, Ukrainian, Polish, Slovene, and Carpathian Ruthenia, to name a few.